How do boat loans work?

 Secured loans are best for borrowers with fair-to-good credit who are certain they can make the monthly payments until the balance is paid off entirely.

 Secured boat loans use the boat being purchased as collateral.
 Terms may be as long as 20 years, giving you a much lower monthly payment than you would have with an unsecured loan.
-Most unsecured loans terms up to seven years.
+Most unsecured personal loans have terms up to seven years.
 You may also have a better chance of getting approved for a secured loan if you have lower credit since the lender can repossess the boat if you default.

 Other risks of secured loans include nontraditional payment or rate structures.
 For example, some come with variable rates, which fluctuate based on market conditions.
 You might also see balloon payments.
 In exchange for lower monthly payments, you make one large lump-sum payment at the end of the loan.